mrdavemorgan/lepgallery/readme.txt

 * Default and configurable gallery titles
 * Galleries can be set to hidden.
 These do not display in browsing, with access provided via direct link.
 * Caching for faster page loads
-* MP4 movies embedded and played within the WordPress site.
+* MP4 movies browsable within WordPress.
+Movies are linked and playable within browser.
 * Image rotation support for orientation of jpegs with exif data
 * Gallery hierarchy breadcrumb links
 * Multiple gallery views:  Top level marquee (optional), thumbnails, browsing previous and next pictures.